Women's National Cricket League, 2025

 Strike Rate

-Afghanistan, Barbados Royals, Mis Ainak Knights, Mumbai Indians, Paarl Royals, Punjab Kings, Peshawar Zalmi, Ajman Bolts, Comilla Victorians, Hampshire, Nangarhar Leopards, Brisbane Heat, Middlesex, Jamaica Tallawahs, Sunrisers Hyderabad, Fortune Barishal, Barbados Royals (Duplicate team), Melbourne Renegades, Dubai Capitals Development, Hindokush Strikers, Cape Town Samp Army, Bulawayo Brave Jaguars, B-Love Kandy, Galle Marvels, Gulf Giants Development, Kolkata Knight Riders
+Afghanistan, Paarl Royals, Barbados Royals, Mis Ainak Knights, Mumbai Indians, Punjab Kings, Peshawar Zalmi, Ajman Bolts, Comilla Victorians, Hampshire, Nangarhar Leopards, Brisbane Heat, Middlesex, Jamaica Tallawahs, Sunrisers Hyderabad, Fortune Barishal, Barbados Royals (Duplicate team), Melbourne Renegades, Dubai Capitals Development, Hindokush Strikers, Cape Town Samp Army, Bulawayo Brave Jaguars, B-Love Kandy, Galle Marvels, Gulf Giants Development, Kolkata Knight Riders

 Afghanistan, Afghan U19, Kandy, Royals, Tigers, Heat, Victorians, Warriors, DC, Barishal, Giants, Hampshire, Tallawahs, Zalm, KhoPro, KhoPro U17, Kings XI, Renegades, MAK, N S-Chargers, Zalmi, Rangpur, Speen-Ghar, SRH